nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ---
 {{! excerpt}}The Nuxeo mobile application lets you access content stored in Nuxeo Platform servers on your phone.
 It provides a seamless experience on essential features such as searching, browsing and managing favorite documents.
 Available for iOS and Android.{{! /excerpt}}

-&nbsp;

 ## Requirements

 ### iPhone Requirements

-The Nuxeo mobile application is available for iPhones SE, 5/5c/5s, 6/6+, 7/7+&nbsp;with a minimum version of iOS 8 required.
+The Nuxeo mobile application is available for iPhones SE, 5/5c/5s, 6/6+, 7/7+ with a minimum version of iOS 8 required.

 ### Android Requirements